javikas/MarlinSidewinderX1/README.md

 The official distribution of Marlin for Artillery (evnovo) Sidewinder consists of a zip detached from the original repository.

 This is a fork of the original [Marlin repository](https://github.com/MarlinFirmware/Marlin), allowing to integrate commits and keep the code updated.
-All the configurations present in the official publication of Artillery (evnovo) have been implemented.
+All the configurations present in the official release of Artillery (evnovo) have been implemented.

 Moreover, it is also a place for custom modifications of the Sidewinder.
 Until now:
 - Babystepping enabled